theDIG95/theDIG95.github.io/_posts/2019-05-13-red-grey-pil.md

 ---

 This is a reiteration of a [previous post]({{ site.baseurl }}{% post_url 2018-07-28-red-enhance %}) in which we saw how to enhance a color channel of an image using OpenCV and python.
-In this post we will use a threshold value for a channel(red in this case) and use that ro retain color or to convert to grey scale.
+In this post we will use a threshold value for a channel(red in this case) and use that to retain color or to convert to grey scale for each pixel.
 Firstly in this experiment we will use the [Pillow](https://python-pillow.org/) library.
 Now we would do our imports.